open-cluster-management-io/enhancements/enhancements/sig-architecture/34-work-executor-group/README.md

 ## Summary

-The proposal adds a new field `executorSubject` to the spec of `ManifestWork` api, to support dynamic identity authentication/authorization upon the execution of `ManifestWork` resources.
-If the `executorSubject` is absent, it means the work agent will keep using the mounted service account to raise requests against the managed cluster which is also for preserving the backward compatibility.
+The proposal adds a new field `executor` to the spec of `ManifestWork` api, to support dynamic identity authentication/authorization upon the execution of `ManifestWork` resources.
+If the `executor` is absent, it means the work agent will keep using the mounted service account to raise requests against the managed cluster which is also for preserving the backward compatibility.